André Bjerke: Mystery novels and short stories

-In 1950, Skjult Mønster was published.
+In 1950, Skjult Mønster ("Hidden Pattern") was published.
 Kai Bugge re-enters the scene, but even if he solves the strange mystery and sheds light on the hidden pattern, he plays no central role.
 Irene Cramer is scared to death, and it seems clearly that her fright is not only imagined.
 She moves in with four bachelors in an attempt to be protected, but even their chivalrous behavior doesn't give her the security she craves.
 The reader is led through a veritable maze with a pattern that seems impossible until the hidden pattern is revealed by Kai Bugge.

-The short story collection Tryllestaven from 1961 does not really fit the description "mysteries".
+The short story collection Tryllestaven ("The Magic Wand") from 1961 does not really fit the description "mysteries".
 A few of them are, but most of them concerns other parts of life.
 You meet a young boy and his dreams, a girl solving the ultimate question for a scientist, a very distorted traditional Norwegian fairy tale, an underdog who finds his magic wand in shape of a walking cane, the challenge of writing soberly while sober and other stories.

-In 1963 André Bjerke published Enhjørningen under his own name.
+In 1963 André Bjerke published Enhjørningen ("The Unicorn") under his own name.
 Enhjørningen consists of three novellas and a short story bound together by the challenge between psychology and the unicorn — representing the supernatural forces in existence.
 Dr. Kahrs denies the existence of any unicorn, and his three bridge-playing friends, author Nordberg, ad-man Bøhmer and journalist Strand, try to convince him by telling of their meeting with the unicorn.

-Bjerke also published the short story collection, Hobby-detektiven where the very unusual police officer, Klaus Vangli is the hero.
+Bjerke also published the short story collection, Hobby-detektiven ("The Hobby Detective") where the very unusual police officer, Klaus Vangli is the hero.
 Vangli has a very untraditional approach to the different mysteries he sets out to solve.
 He claims that his enormous range of hobbies gives him the necessary skills and knowledge to solve murders, thefts, fraud and a rather petty theft by a small child.
 His hobbies covers chess, astronomy, optics, philately, track and field, football betting and other interests that has seems to have nothing in common.

-Bjerke also published two collections of mystery short stories in 1970, titled Onkel Oscar starter opp and Onkel Oscar kjører videre.
+Bjerke also published two collections of mystery short stories in 1970, titled Onkel Oscar starter opp ("Uncle Oscar Starts Up") and Onkel Oscar kjører videre ("Uncle Oscar Drives On").
 Oscar is a cab driver in contemporary Oslo who is mixed up in different crimes and solves them by his ability his acumen.
 The stories, co-written by TV host, Harald Tusberg, were adaptations from the manuscripts for the TV series about uncle Oscar.